When Quantum and Classical Models Disagree: Learning Beyond Minimum Norm Least Square: Introduction

-Those conditions are then analyzed for several usual frameworks and architectures, showing that our methodology can be seen as new tool for one to rule out some quantum circuits of their choice.
+Those conditions are then analyzed for several usual frameworks and architectures, showing that our methodology can be seen as a new tool for one to rule out some quantum circuits of their choice.
+Furthermore, we propose a method that allow in some cases for the experimental verification of these conditions.
 Using Weingarten calculus, we show that some proposed quantum models can be far from the MNLS.
-We also show that cryptographic examples with discrete input that were shown far from their classical counterparts \cite{jerbi2023quantum} respect our condition on the weight vector norm.
+We also show that cryptographic examples with discrete input that were shown far from their classical counterparts \cite{jerbi2023quantum, jerbi2023shadows, liu2021rigorous, gyurik2023exponential} respect our condition on the weight vector norm.
 In addition, we study the link between these dequantization schemes and concentration, another crucial issue of quantum circuits.
 We prove that there should exist a family of models with continuous inputs that avoids both of these problems.